 In applications, the decrease in transmission caused by the tuning procedure is usually less important than the significantly enhanced isolation gained by tuning.
 In fact, if the 980 nm isolator shown in the graphs above were used at 965 nm without tuning, the transmission difference would be negligible, but the isolation would be only 29 dB (instead of 36 dB).
 This case is also shown in the graphs above.

 Thorlabs' isolator housings make it easy to rotate the output polarizer without disturbing the rest of the isolator.
-Our custom isolator manufacturing service (see the Non-Stock Isolators tab) can also provide an isolator specifically designed for a particular center wavelength, which can eliminate or strongly mitigate the transmission losses that occur at the edges of the tuning range.
+Our custom isolator manufacturing service (see the Custom Isolators tab) can also provide an isolator specifically designed for a particular center wavelength, which can eliminate or strongly mitigate the transmission losses that occur at the edges of the tuning range.
 These custom isolators are provided at the same cost as their equivalent stock counterparts.
 For more information, please contact Technical Support.

 Illustrated Tuning Procedure